What Is Medical Payments Coverage?

 But, there are three main differences between PIP and medical payments coverage:

 - PIP is available in "no-fault" states.
 Medical payments coverage is offered in states that aren't "no-fault."
-(Medical payments coverage is only available in states that do not have PIP.)
+(There are a few states that have medical payments coverage and PIP coverage and in some states medical payments coverage is only available in states that do not have PIP.)

-- PIP helps cover expenses such as lost wages or child care if you're unable to perform essential services due to injuries after a car accident.
+- PIP helps cover expenses such as lost wages or child care if you're unable to perform essential services due to injuries after a car accident according to WalletHub.
 Medical payments insurance does not cover essential services.

 Medical payments coverage limits